inem/make-handbook/modern-make-handbook-en.md

 <div style="page-break-after: always;"></div>
 ## 3. Running multiple commands at once

 What if we want to run the tests, and if they pass deploy our code?
-No problemos:
+No problemo:

 `make test deploy`